kubermatic/docs/content/kubermatic/v2.20/installation/start_kkp/concepts/pipeline_definition/_index.en.md

 title = "Delivery Pipeline description"
 +++

-Automated pipeline was created in GitHub or GitLab to automate all installation steps to have KKP up and running and ready to operate with GitOps (using Flux tool).
+Automated pipeline was created in GitHub, GitLab or Bitbucket to automate all installation steps to have KKP up and running and ready to operate with GitOps (using Flux tool).

 ![Pipeline Schema](pipeline.png?width=700px&classes=shadow,border "Pipeline Schema")